kunalb/kunalb/README.md

 Hello there!
-I'm currently building AI infrastructure and tools in my day job.
+I'm currently building AI infrastructure and tools at my day job.
 The repositories here are generally side projects, configurations, and other ideas I've been exploring.

 I have a collection of working notes published at [knlb.dev](https://knlb.dev) along with some longer form writing at [explog.in](https://explog.in).